tmgthb/Autonomous-Agents/README.md

 ### Autonomous Agents
 - The recent improvements of voice-models, has made it possible voice-controlled UIs with simple integratio with VLMS, LLMs and other APIs.

+### Agents are Resources
+- As per defined by Minsky in 2005, human mind can be seen as a [Resource-cloud](#resourcecloud).
+- LLM agents prompting enables resource-rich behaviour from LLMs.

 ----